Skip to content

 IMG_2846

-Since my earliest childhood experiences with making things, my art has been characterized by a RESOURCEFUL use of materials, a RESILIENT spirit, and a REVOLUTIONARY drive to challenge the norm.
+Since my earliest childhood experiences of making things, my art has been characterized by a RESOURCEFUL use of materials, a RESILIENT spirit, and a REVOLUTIONARY drive to challenge the norm.
 The freedom to rotate and cross-pollinate between materials, methods, and subject matter keeps me coming back to the studio, day after day.
 Viewers have often described an underpinning vibe that is evidenced in my work, a feeling of resonance with the collective human spirit and a celebration of the fundamentally human act of creating.

 ARTIST STORY